 For the last day of your island road cycling holiday in Charente Maritime we will be heading back to La Rochelle via Marennes.

-This three day road cycling holiday is a perfect introduction to the back roads of the real Charente Maritime.
+This three day, four night road cycling holiday is a perfect introduction to the back roads of the real Charente Maritime.
 You fly into La Rochelle and we meet you there so all you have to do is pedal and enjoy the scenery….

 As you leave La Rochelle with the sea breeze you will head east on what is mostly easy terrain.
 Soon after your departure the roads will become much quieter and you will quickly feel very relaxed on the open country roads.
 We will pass through many typical villages.
 The scenery is simple, open countryside with glimpses of deer and other wildlife.
 You have the option on arrival at Moutardon of various local restaurants.